Vaishnavi-020/Netflix-data-analysis/README.md

 Python,Pandas,Matplotlib,Kaggle

 **🚀Future Improvements:**
-After learning some more skills I will visualize the data more deeply, and will give clear insights about it.
+- After learning some more skills I will visualize the data more deeply, and will give clear insights about it.
-After that will compare with some other platforms (like Hotstar or Amazon Prime)
+- Then I will compare with some other platforms (like Hotstar or Amazon Prime)

 **👩‍🏫Author:**